 Krapp’s Last Tape

-Renowned absurdist playwright Sam Beckett’s semi-autobiographical Krapp’s Last Tape carries as much of a legacy as the man himself.
-On his 69th birthday and nearing the end of his life, the sardonically named Krapp pores over a lifetime of tapes he has recorded of himself as a younger man, recounting a life of lost hope, despair and regret.
-Krapp’s Last Tape is one of Beckett’s most frequently performed dramas, and has been delivered by many of the world’s leading actors and theatrical figures, including Beckett’s contemporary and master of menace Harold Pinter in 2006.
-The play is a master work, and the part of Krapp has been described by author Daniel Sack as “one of the greatest in the English language.”
-If you’ve yet to read Krapp’s Last Tape, consider it a priority.
+Krapp’s Last Tape, a semi-autobiographical piece by renowned absurdist playwright Samuel Beckett, carries as much of a legacy as the man himself.
+On his 69th birthday, and nearing the end of his life, the sardonically named Krapp pores over a lifetime of tapes he has recorded of himself as a younger man recounting a life of lost hope, despair and regret.
+Krapp’s Last Tape is one of Beckett’s most frequently performed dramas and has been delivered by many of the world’s leading actors and theatrical figures, including Beckett’s contemporary and master of menace Harold Pinter in 2006.
+The play is a masterwork, and the part of Krapp has been described by author Daniel Sack as “one of the greatest in the English language.”
+If you’ve yet to experience this modern classic, consider it a priority.

 Fires in the Mirror

-Fires in the Mirror comprises a collection of monologues taken from transcripts of real people, collated and arranged by Anna Deavere Smith, concerning the Crown Heights Riots in Brooklyn, NY in the summer of 1991.
-It is considered a pioneering work in verbatim theatre, a genre which would give rise to some contemporary American classics, such as The Laramie Project.
-Performed originally by Smith herself, the actor speaks the real verbatim words of the African-American and Jewish residents of the neighbourhood of Crown Heights, as well as various leading public figures—so the casting here is critical.
+Fires in the Mirror consists of a collection of monologues taken from transcripts of real people, collated and arranged by Anna Deavere Smith, concerning the Crown Heights Riots in Brooklyn, NY in the summer of 1991.
+It is considered a pioneering work in verbatim theatre, a genre which would give rise to some contemporary classics such as The Laramie Project and Yellow Face.
+Performed originally by Smith herself, the actor speaks the real verbatim words of the African-American and Jewish residents of the neighbourhood of Crown Heights, as well as various leading public figures—so the casting, here, is critical.
 If you’re interested in verbatim theatre, Fires in the Mirror is a fantastic place to start.
-Smith has written several other brilliant one woman shows; another one to check out is 2016’s Notes from the Field.
+Smith has written several other brilliant one woman shows; another one worth your time is 2016’s Notes from the Field.

 A Room of One’s Own